learn-co-students/angular-modules-lab-v-000/README.md

 ## Instructions

-Setup your directory structure as follows:

-- js/
-  - app/
-    - controllers/
-      - MainController.js
-    - app.js
-  - angular.js
-  - angular-route.js
-- index.html

-You can find `index.html`, `angular.js`, `angular-route.js` in this repo.
+Copy the file structure given to you in this repo.

 In this lab you'll create a module in Angular named `app`.
 Do this in our `app.js` file.

 You'll then need to create our `MainController` controller.
 Do this in `MainController.js`, and attach it to our module named `app`.

 Check `index.html` and notice how you'll see `Hello, {{ name }}!`.
 This means our module isn't rendering - using the `ng-app` attribute, bootstrap it to the HTML element with the class `app`.

-Once that works, remove the `ng-app` attribute and instead, inside `app.js`, use `angular.bootstrap` to render it into our HTML element with the class `app`.
+Refresh the page - oh wait, we don't see anything!
+We need to attach a value to the `name` property on our `$scope` (make sure you set `$scope` as the first argument in the controller!).

 Our module has a sub-module dependency for `ngRoute` (defined in the `angular-route.js` file in this repo.
 Add this dependency to the module.
+We won't see anything different, but if done correctly we won't get any errors!
+We will actually use the module later on.